 At an early stage, symptoms are rare.
-Keen eyes and a dedicated oral cancer screening is needed for your dentist to pick up the small and vague signs of this cancer.
+Keen eyes and a dedicated oral cancer screening are needed for your dentist to pick up the small and vague signs of this cancer.
 Educated and proactive dentists may use new technology to assist in finding these signs.
-Special fluorescent lights with accompanying eyewear give the best chance for early diagnosis of oral cancer.
+Special fluorescent lights with accompanying eyewear give the best chance for an early diagnosis of oral cancer.

 If oral cancer is picked up at an early stage, it can be treated more simply and successfully.
 With much more minimal surgery, and possible radiotherapy, there is an 85-90 percent survival rate over 5 years.

 For this reason, it is important for everyone, especially those with risk factors, to have a regular oral cancer screening with their dentist or hygienist.